arian2528/food-orders/.github/instructions.md

 Database:
 For details on the selected database management system (PostgreSQL) and ORM (Prisma) for this project, see `database/dbms.md`.

+Migrations & Seeding:
+For instructions on managing schema migrations and seeding your database, see `.github/database/migrations.md`.

 Authentication & User Management:
 You have two main options for implementing authentication and user management as an API gateway (auth proxy) for this application: